sgfdotnet/UX-Best-Practices/README.md

 ## Overview

 Tim Franklin, Director of Product Development at [Gravitate Solutions](http://www.gravitatesolutions.com), presented on UX Best Practices on Tuesday, March 27.
+The presentation was aimed towards developers, designers, project managers, and business stakeholders alike.
+It covered cross-cutting best practices and principles regardless of platform or form factor--applicable to a wide range of usage.

 ## Resources